In Japanese, there are several expressions that describe a state continuing.

 「彼は黙ったまま、外を見ていました。」

-This does not sound like neglect or laziness.
+This sentence does not sound like someone left something messy or neglected something.

 Examples

-Because of that, 「っぱなし」 often carries the nuance of carelessness, neglect, or something being left unfinished.
+Because of that, 「っぱなし」 often contains a nuance of carelessness, neglect, or messiness.

 「まま」